Ralph Steiner

-Ralph Steiner (February 8, 1899 - July 13, 1986) was an American photographer, pioneer documentarian and a key figure among avant-garde filmmakers in the 1930s.
+Ralph Steiner (February 8, 1899 - July 13, 1986) was an American photographer, pioneering documentarian, and leading figure among avant-garde filmmakers in the 1930s.

+Early life and education

+Ralph Steiner was born to a Jewish family in Cleveland, Ohio, on February 8, 1899.

+In 1917, Steiner gained admission to Dartmouth College in New Hampshire, at a time when Ivy League schools limited the number of Jewish students who were allowed to attend.
+He would later tell an interviewer, "to be at Dartmouth, Jewish, neurotic, and shy was like being a Martian with a green head and four eyes."
+Steiner, who was a chemistry major, had the good fortune to find a biology professor, Leland Griggs, who was also a nature photographer.
+Griggs offered to teach a photography course, and Steiner was the only student in the class.

 Photographer

-Born in Cleveland, Steiner studied chemistry at Dartmouth, but in 1921 entered the Clarence H. White School of Modern Photography.
-White helped Steiner in finding a job at the Manhattan Photogravure Company, and Steiner worked on making photogravure plates of scenes from Robert Flaherty's 1922 Nanook of the North.
+After graduating from Dartmouth in 1921, Steiner went to the Clarence H. White School of Modern Photography in New York City.
+White helped Steiner to find a job at the Manhattan Photogravure Company, where he worked on making photogravure plates of scenes from Robert Flaherty's 1922 film Nanook of the North.

-Not long after, Steiner's work as a freelance photographer in New York began, working mostly in advertising and for publications like Ladies' Home Journal.
-With fellow graduate Anton Bruehl (1900–1982), in 1925, they opened a studio on 47th Street, producing a narrative series of amusing table-top shots of three cut‑out figures dressed in suits for The New Yorker magazine; advertisements for Weber and Heilbroner menswear in a running weekly series.
+Not long after that, Steiner's career as a freelance photographer in New York began, working mostly in advertising and for publications like Ladies' Home Journal.
+Steiner and fellow graduate Anton Bruehl opened a studio on 47th Street in 1925.
+They produced a narrative series of amusing table-top shots of three cut‑out figures dressed in suits for The New Yorker magazine, and advertisements for Weber and Heilbroner menswear in a running weekly series.
 Their client was wiped out in the Wall Street Crash.

 Through the encouragement of fellow photographer Paul Strand, Steiner joined the left-of-center Film and Photo League around 1927.
 He was also to influence the photography of Walker Evans, giving him guidance, technical assistance, and one of his view cameras.